DV

 What is the difference between TSII, TSLW, TSLY, and TSYY?

 TSII (REX TSLA Growth & Income ETF) tracks Tesla (TSLA) with an electric vehicles approach, issued by REX Shares.
 TSLW (Roundhill TSLA WeeklyPay ETF) tracks Tesla (TSLA) with a leverage approach, issued by Roundhill Investments.
 TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach, issued by YieldMax.
-TSYY (GraniteShares YieldBOOST TSLA ETF) tracks Tesla (TSLA) with a basket approach, issued by GraniteShares.
+TSYY (GraniteShares YieldBOOST TSLA ETF) tracks Tesla (TSLA), issued by GraniteShares.

 Can I hold TSII, TSLW, TSLY, and TSYY together?